akashmania068/price_prediction/README.md

 Description :-

+In this competition, Mercari challenges to build an algorithm that automatically suggests the right product prices.
+We’ll be provided user-inputted text descriptions of their products, including details like product category name, brand name, and item condition.

-In this competition, you will predict the sale price of a listing based on information a user provides for this listing.
+In this competition, we will predict the sale price of a listing based on information a user provides for this listing.
-This is a Kernels-only competition, the files in this Data section are downloadable just for your reference in Stage 1.
-Stage 2 files will only be available in Kernels and not available for download here.

 Data fields :-